Assignment of GFS Flags

 Algorithm for Multiple Flag Types

 If you select multiple types of GFS flags when configuring retention policy settings for a backup job, GFS flags depend on each other.
-Yearly flags (high level) depend on monthly flags, monthly flags depend on weekly flags, weekly flags (low level) do not depend on any flags.
+Yearly flags (high level) depend on monthly flags, monthly flags depend on weekly flags, and weekly flags (low level) do not depend on any flags.
 This means that Veeam Backup & Replication can only assign GFS flags of a higher level to backup files with GFS flags of a lower level — this mechanism helps you save space in the backup repository.

-The described mechanism does not apply to a situation where you select only two types of GFS flags, yearly and weekly.
+The described mechanism does not apply to a situation where you select only two types of GFS flags: yearly and weekly.
 If you select these two types and do not select the monthly type, Veeam Backup & Replication treats the case as if you select only one flag type.
-This means that flags of each type are assigned according to the algorithm for one flag type. |
+It means that flags of each type are assigned according to the algorithm for one flag type.

-- Yes: If the GFS flag of a lower level has already been assigned to the backup file created by the job, Veeam Backup & Replication assigns the GFS flag of the current level.
-If the GFS flag of a lower level has not been assigned, Veeam Backup & Replication waits for the flag to be assigned.
+• Yes, the flag of a lower level is configured: If the GFS flag of a lower level has already been assigned to the backup file created by the job, Veeam Backup & Replication assigns the GFS flag of the current level and stops waiting for the flag of the current level to be assigned (removes the current-level waiting flag).
+If the GFS flag of a lower level has not been assigned, Veeam Backup & Replication checks whether the GFS flag of the current level has already been assigned to another backup file during the scheduled period:

-- No: Veeam Backup & Replication checks whether the backup job has created a full backup file.
+• No, the flag of a lower level is not configured: Veeam Backup & Replication checks whether the backup job has created a full backup file.

-- Yes: If the GFS flag of current level has already been assigned to another backup file during the scheduled period, Veeam Backup & Replication does not assign the GFS flag of the current level to the backup file.
-If the GFS flag has not been assigned, assigns it.
+• Yes: If the GFS flag of the current level has already been assigned to another backup file during the scheduled period, Veeam Backup & Replication does not assign the GFS flag of the current level to the backup file.
+If the GFS flag has not been assigned, Veeam Backup & Replication assigns it and stops waiting for the GFS flag of the current level to be assigned (removes the current-level waiting flag).

-- If the job finishes outside the scheduled period, Veeam Backup & Replication checks whether the GFS flag of current level has already been assigned during the previous period.
+• If the job finishes outside the scheduled period, Veeam Backup & Replication checks whether the GFS flag of the current level is being waited for (checks whether the current-level waiting flag is set).

-- Yes: Veeam Backup & Replication does not assign any GFS flags.
+• Yes, the flag of the current level has already been assigned: Veeam Backup & Replication does not assign any GFS flags.

-- No: Veeam Backup & Replication checks whether the backup job has created a full backup file.
+• No, the flag has not been assigned: Veeam Backup & Replication checks whether the backup job has created a full backup file.

-- No: Veeam Backup & Replication does not assign any GFS flags.
+• No: Veeam Backup & Replication does not assign any GFS flags.

 Consider the following example.
 On Monday, you configure GFS policy settings of a backup job in a way weekly GFS flags must be assigned every Wednesday and monthly GFS flags must be assigned every first week of a month.
 The following animation shows how Veeam Backup & Replication will assign the flags.

-Example Description
+Assignment of GFS Flags Example Description